intel-system-studio/samples/README.md

-See the README file inside the sample you have imported for a description of the make target(s) in order to figure out what target name to put in this field (usually this information is in a section of the README titled *“for Linux\* command-line users”*).
+See the README file inside the sample you have imported for a description of the make target(s) in order to figure out what target name to put in this field (usually this information is in a section of the README titled *"for Linux\* command-line users"*).
 If the README file is an html file (`readme.html`) you can view it in the Eclipse edit window by double-clicking that file in the Eclipse Project Explorer.

-If it is unclear what the make target should be, leave this field blank or try using “release” as the make target (as shown in the screenshot below).
+If it is unclear what the make target should be, leave this field blank or try using "release" as the make target (as shown in the screenshot below).

 ![](images/set-makefile-target.png)

 ### Build and run the project

-Now that your project is configured, you can perform a build and run as you would with any Eclipse project.
-If the make target is incorrect, you may see build errors in the build output console; in that case, review the `Makefile` and the included README for information regarding what the make targets do, and update the make target name in the “**Build (Incremental build)**” field on the “**Behavior**” tab of the “**C/C++ Build**” properties panel, as shown in the screenshot above.
+Now that your project is configured, you can perform a build and run the build sample as you would with any Eclipse project.

+If a blank make target does not work, or does not build what you need,  review the sample's `Makefile` and README files for information regarding the make targets available in that sample's `Makefile`, and update the make target name in the "**Build (Incremental build)**" field on the "**Behavior**" tab of the "**C/C++ Build**" properties panel to match the desired make target.

+For example, if you want the Eclipse builder to perform a `make debug` with your project (assuming `debug` is a valid make target in your sample's `Makefile`), then change the "**Build (Incremental build)**" field on the "**Behavior**" tab of the "**C/C++ Build**" properties panel from an empty (blank) field to one that says `debug`.
+Now, when you perform a build of your project it will execute a `make debug` command.

-\* [Trademark Information][2].
+### \* [Trademark Information][2].

 [2]: https://www.intel.com/content/www/us/en/legal/trademarks.html